Earwig Facts, Identification and Control

 Treatment and Prevention

-Minimize moisture and humidity in and outside of your building.
-Make sure your plumbing isn’t leaking and your yard doesn’t have low patches that retain water.
-Consider using a dehumidifier in basements and attics.
+Minimize moisture and humidity both in and outside of your building.
 Keep an eye on your downspouts, gutters, and other irrigation systems to prevent water buildup after rain.
 Ventilate crawl spaces properly.
 Look for sources of moisture inside your building and correct them.

 University of Minnesota Field School for Agricultural Professionals’ European earwigs in homes and gardens fact sheet